mrayanasim09/python-projects/README.md

 - pip install googlesearch-python
 - pip install qrcode
 - pip install matplotlib
+If still you are not able to run the code you can report an issue and I will reply as fast I could

 ## About the Author

 This repository is maintained by MRayan Asim.
 As a Python enthusiast, MRayan Asim is passionate about developing practical and innovative projects.
 Whether you are a beginner or an experienced developer, MRayan Asim is dedicated to providing projects that cater to different skill levels.
 If you have any questions or suggestions regarding the projects in this repository, feel free to reach out.